Become a Member

 Your lawyer or financial adviser can help arrange a bequest to the 9/11 Memorial & Museum, but here is some useful information to note for your planning:

-Legal Name: National September 11 Memorial & Museum
+Legal Name: National September 11 Memorial and Museum at the World Trade Center

 Address: 200 Liberty Street, 16th Floor, New York, NY 10281